-So, when I day tripped it to Birrificio Menabrea in Biella, I was initially a little confused by all the canestrelli talk as we weren’t in Liguria or southern Piedmont.
-In fact, we were way more north near the Alps, but I shrugged it off as being close enough and didn’t give it another thought.
-Little did I know that I was in for a confectionary enlightenment in the form of canestrelli Biellesi, which couldn’t be more different than the Ligurian and Southern Piedmontese cookie that I hold near and dear to my heart.
+So, when I day-tripped to Birrificio Menabrea in Biella, I was initially a little confused by all the canestrelli chatter.
+I wasn’t in Liguria or southern Piedmont, we were north–very north, near the Alps–so I just shrugged off our location as close enough and didn’t really give it another thought.
+Little did I know that I was in for a confectionary enlightenment: canestrelli biellesi, which couldn’t have been more different than the canestrelli that I knew and loved.

 For more than two centuries, pasticceri biellesi have been baking these crispy chocolate-hazelnut-fondant-filled wafers.
 The baker at Caffè del Teatro Black & White’s laboratory demonstrated the method for us, building the cookies by hand one layer at a time.
 He set down a large chocolate wafer sheet on his workstation then coated it with a luscious layer of chocolate-hazelnut fondant, then placed a wafer on top to form a giant block that resembled a sheet cake.
 He then flattened the soon-to-be cookies with a hefty granite slab before baking.
 After emerging from the oven, a special device sliced the block into the narrow rectangular cookies.
 To guarantee authenticity, “Canestrelli Biella” is usually etched into the top layer along with the name of the pastry shop.
 Texturewise, they’re sort of like an elevated KitKat, the wafer adds a crisp crunchiness to the chewy fondant.
 However, the flavor is much more nuanced, juxtaposing the deeply rich chocolate with sweet toasty hazelnuts to result in a pure, yet subtle decadence.
 Caffè del Teatro Black & White delivers, so check ’em out online.